 2. Help Rejuvenate Skin

-Zinnia is good for oily skin, as it helps to contract and open up the skin pores.
+Zinnia is suitable for oily skin, as it helps to contract and open up the skin pores.

 Leaf paste of Zinnias decreases the swelling of boils and is also believed to treat tetanus.